sameysimon/HypotheticalRetrospectionMachine/README.md

 Once you open the web page, go to the side panel to change between the prebuilt Coin-Apple, Library, and Trolley scenarios.
 Select from drop down and click Change Environment to switch.
-You can change utilities, utility classes and add deontologically forbidden states below.
+You can change utilities, utility classes and add deontological forbidden states below.
 Click Load Environment to apply changes to the graph.
 You can click on individual nodes to reveal the hypothetical retrospective argument they represent.
 You can click on edges to reveal the ethical theory used in the attack.